deepaksood619/deepaksood619.github.io/docs/networking/mqtt/topics-and-best-practices.md

 ![image](../../media/Topics-&-Best-Practices-image1.jpg)

 In comparison to a message queue, MQTT topics are very lightweight.
 The client does not need to create the desired topic before they publish or subscribe to it.
 The broker accepts each valid topic without any prior initialization.

 Here are some examples of topics:

 ```bash
 myhome/groundfloor/livingroom/temperature

 USA/California/San Francisco/Silicon Valley

 5ff4a2ce-e485-40f4-826c-b1a5d81be9b6/status

 Germany/Bavaria/car/2382340923453/latitude
 ```

-Note that each topic must containat least 1 character and that the topic string permits empty spaces.Topics are case-sensitive.For example, _myhome/temperature and_MyHome/Temperature are two different topics.
+Note that each topic must contain at least 1 character and that the topic string permits empty spaces.Topics are case-sensitive.For example, myhome/temperature and MyHome/Temperature are two different topics.
 Additionally, the forward slash alone is a valid topic.

 ## Wildcards